Why is the AKC Standard for the Basset Hounds important to pet buyers and owners?

-Col. Robert Booth's The Official Book of the Basset Hound is a great reference.
+Col. Robert Booth's is a great reference.
 The book is very helpful if you are researching a basset pedigree as it is richly illustrated with hundreds of photos of dogs from all of the top bloodlines.
 Although the book's tracking of bassets and bloodlines ends in 1996, many of the dogs in the book show up in the best pedigrees today.

 Author, Bob Booth

 Over the years the bred Standards do change.
 When national breed clubs and or the governing body such as the AKC notice problems that may be cropping up in a breed the issue is addressed and if necessary changes are made to the Standard.
 That recently happened in the United Kingdom.
 Unfortunately some of those changes were forced on the Kennel Club from outside political forces spurred on by animal extremists and the media.
 It seems today that politicians have an opinion on just about everything and feel it is necessary for them to get into things that they don’t understand.
 Today’s media thrives on controversy and the animal extremists have capitalized on that in recent years.
 If some animal extremists have their way we will all be devoid of all our pets.
 That’s their goal.

 All responsible breeders of today should strive with every breeding to make improvements on what we have.
 They should feel responsible for the bassets they breed and how well they match the Standard.
 That’s the art of breeding that so many forget.
 Far too many “breeders” today are too busy trying to win ribbons, make money or it’s not convenient for them to go out of their way to execute the best pairing possible.
 Breeding to the Standard using the best choices possible certainly should be the goal of responsible breeders.
 Convenience and money are not what drives their breeding programs.
 The AKC Standard for Basset Hounds and their love of the breed are the force behind all their breeding choices.
 Anyone who truly loves our breed should expect no less from ALL basset hound breeders.